SHIP -- What is it and why is it provided by the University?

 Yes, all eligible registered UC Berkeley students can be seen at University Health Services.
 All eligible registered students pay $15 for a primary care office visit and $35 for an urgent care clinic visit.

 UHS only bills Berkeley SHIP and does not bill any other insurance providers.
 Please see the sample fee chart for more details on our fees.

 If I am enrolled in SHIP can I go to any doctor I want?

 University Health Services is the primary care provider for students enrolled in SHIP.
-This means that you should see a UHS clinician when you need medical attention, unless you are away from campus or need to visit an emergency room or urgent care.
+This means that you should see a UHS clinician when you need medical attention unless you are away from campus or need to visit an emergency room or urgent care.
 We encourage students to see the same doctor or nurse practitioner for each visit, if possible.
 Knowing your clinician makes visits more comfortable and contributes to the most healthful outcome.